Business Writing Principles (ti00150)

 Earners will be able to independently:

-1. ti1.L1 – Understand the essential components of effective business communication
+1. ti1.L1 – Understand the principles of narrative and storytelling in business communication

 Knowledge, Skills, and Behaviours (KSBs)